Yuki Onna

 - -100 % neutral mentions

-The music in the game has received mixed feedback; while some players appreciate the intense chase music, others feel that the absence of a background soundtrack and game over music detracts from the overall experience.
+The music in the game has received mixed feedback; while some players appreciate the intense chase music, others express a desire for a more immersive background soundtrack and additional game over music.
+Overall, the audio experience seems to enhance the tension but lacks variety.

-“The music adds an intense atmosphere, especially during chase sequences, making the experience even more thrilling.”
+“The music adds an intense atmosphere, especially during chase sequences, making the experience thrilling.”

-“The soundtrack perfectly complements the gameplay, enhancing the overall immersion and excitement.”
+“The soundtrack perfectly complements the gameplay, enhancing the overall immersion.”

 - replayability2 mentions